Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

 #### Description:
 The autotrader webscraper utilises selenium webdriver and beautiful soup.

-Please note the "upload" function will not work if a my sql database is not configured on the local host i will also explain this in my video
-In this case if the upload function is commented out the results will still be printed

 1) The relevant libraries are imported

 from selenium import webdriver